Diagnosing prostate cancer quickly is vital so that treatment can start as early as possible.

 There are variety of tests available for diagnosing prostate cancer.
 As a patient, you don’t have to undergo all of these tests.
 The doctor may tell you to do a couple of tests and explain to you what each is meant for.

 PSA stands for Prostate Specific Antigen.
 This is a kind of blood test which looks for high levels of a protein enzyme produced by the prostate gland.

 People with prostate cancer will usually have abnormally high levels of this enzyme in their blood stream.

 PSA is one of the best ways for diagnosing prostate cancer as it is inexpensive and convenient when compared to other tests.

-Note that high levels of PSA do not automatically mean that a person in suffering from prostate cancer.
-There can be other factors responsible for increase in PSA levels.
-So a person has to undergo further tests to confirm.
+Note that high levels of PSA doesn’t mean that a person has prostate cancer.
+There can be other factors responsible for a rise in PSA levels.
+So a person has to undergo further tests to make sure.

-3. Biopsy – This is a very accurate way of diagnosing prostate cancer.
-In biopsy, a tiny sample of tissue is taken from the body through a needle.
-This sample is then examined in detail under a microscope.
-To make the whole procedure painless, local anaesthetic is given to the patient in the rectum region.
+This is a very accurate way of diagnosing prostate cancer.
+In biopsy, the doctor will take a tiny sample of the prostate through a needle.
+Next, this sample is examined in detail under a microscope.
+To make the whole procedure painless, the patient receives a local anaesthetic in the rectum region.